vvxxsz00/InfluxBackendListenerClient/README.md

 General changes in comparison to original project:

 - some tags/fields/measurements are renamed
-- InfluxDB tags testType, buildId, loadGenerator are added for better results analysis, especially being integrated into CI/CD process
+- InfluxDB tags "testType, buildId, loadGenerator" are added for better results analysis, especially being integrated into CI/CD process
 - Compatability with jmeter 2.13 is supported by using deprecated org.apache.jorphan.logging.LoggingManager.
 - sampleResult.getLatency() added
 - Initial ping of InfluxDB host before data streaming